 You can also choose to add the repository and get it installed.
 You will get the instructions at Insync’s official website.

-Once you have it installed, just launch it and choose the OneDrive option.
+Once you have it installed, just launch it and pick the OneDrive option.

-Now, after authorizing the OneDrive account, you have to select a base folder where you would want to sync everything – which is a new feature in Insync 3.
+Now, after authorizing the OneDrive account, it asks you to select cloud folders/files that you want to sync to your computer.

 You can also customize the sync preference by adding your own rules to ignore/sync folders and files that you want – it is totally optional (and is available under a different subscription plan for businesses/developers).

 Finally, you have it ready:

-You can now start syncing files/folders using OneDrive across multiple platforms including your Linux desktop with Insync.
-In addition to all the new features/changes mentioned above, you also get a faster/smoother experience on Insync.
+You can now start syncing files/folders using OneDrive across multiple platforms, including your Linux desktop with Insync.

-Overall, Insync 3 is an impressive upgrade for those looking to sync OneDrive on their Linux system.
-In case you do not want to pay – you can try other free cloud services for Linux.
+Overall, Insync is an impressive tool for those looking to sync OneDrive on their Linux system.
+In case you would rather not pay – you can try other free cloud services for Linux.